Scenarios for the Creation of Hyperchaotic Attractors of 3D Maps

-Thus, along pathways transverse to the lines PD$^n$ and pd$^n$ one can expect the implementation of the scenario presented in Section~\ref{sec:period_doubling}.
-Let us confirm it by studying bifurcations along a one-parameter pathway AB with fixed $A = 0$.
-The results of corresponding analysis are shown in Figure~\ref{ris:Fig13}.
+Along pathways transverse to the lines PD$^n$ and pd$^n$ one can expect the implementation of the scenario presented in Section~\ref{sec:period_doubling}.
+Let us confirm it by studying bifurcations along a one-parameter pathway EF with fixed $A = 0$.
+The results of corresponding analysis are shown in Figure~\ref{ris:Fig14}.

-First, the stable orbit $P^4$ undergoes a cascade of period-doubling bifurcations, see phase portrait after the first two steps (slightly below the curve PD$^{16}$) in Fig.~\ref{ris:Fig13}a.
+First, the stable orbit $P^4$ undergoes a cascade of period-doubling bifurcations, see phase portrait after the first two steps (slightly below the curve PD$^{16}$) in Fig.~\ref{ris:Fig14}a.
 The orbit $P^4$ becomes saddle of (2,1)-type after the first period-doubling bifurcation.
-Then, with further decrease in $C$, a cascade of heteroclinic band-merging bifurcations occurs, and, as a result, a four-component H\'enon-like attractor containing $P^4$ appears, see Fig.~\ref{ris:Fig13}b.
-The corresponding bifurcation tree is presented in Fig.~\ref{ris:Fig13}h.
-In Fig.~\ref{ris:Fig13}e depicting the graph of distance between the attractor and $p_1$ component of $P^4$, one can see that the saddle orbit $P^4$ starts to belong to the attractor (which means the H\'enon-like attractor occurrence) at $C = C_{4HA} \approx -1.52$.
+Then, with further decrease in $C$, a cascade of heteroclinic band-merging bifurcations occurs, and, as a result, a four-component H\'enon-like attractor containing $P^4$ appears, see Fig.~\ref{ris:Fig14}b.
+The corresponding bifurcation tree is presented in Fig.~\ref{ris:Fig14}h.
+In Fig.~\ref{ris:Fig14}e depicting the graph of distance between the attractor and $p_1$ component of $P^4$, one can see that the saddle orbit $P^4$ starts to belong to the attractor (which means the H\'enon-like attractor occurrence) at $C = C_{4HA} \approx -1.52$.

 The next step in the framework of hyperchaotic attractors development is a period-doubling bifurcation with the saddle orbit $P^4$ occurring on the curve $PD_4$ (at $C = C_{PD_4} \approx -1.616$).
-After this bifurcation, $P^4$ becomes saddle of (1,2)-type and a period-8 saddle orbit of (2,1)-type appears in its neighborhood, see the red-colored continuation tree for the $p_1$ component of $P^4$ in Fig.~\ref{ris:Fig13}h.
-As it can be seen in Figs.~\ref{ris:Fig13}e and Fig.~\ref{ris:Fig13}h, at $C < C_{PD_4}$ the point $p_1$ also belongs to the attractor.
-Moreover, as is shown in the graph of Lyapunov exponents presented in Fig.~\ref{ris:Fig13}g, the attractor becomes hyperchaotic near the mentioned above period-doubling bifurcation.
-The resulting hyperchaotic attractor at $C = -1.62$ is presented in Fig.~\ref{ris:Fig13}c.
+After this bifurcation, $P^4$ becomes saddle of (1,2)-type and a period-8 saddle orbit of (2,1)-type appears in its neighborhood, see the red-colored continuation tree for the $p_1$ component of $P^4$ in Fig.~\ref{ris:Fig14}h.
+As it can be seen in Figs.~\ref{ris:Fig14}e and Fig.~\ref{ris:Fig14}h, at $C < C_{PD_4}$ the point $p_1$ also belongs to the attractor.
+Moreover, as it is shown in the graph of Lyapunov exponents presented in Fig.~\ref{ris:Fig14}g, the attractor becomes hyperchaotic near the mentioned above period-doubling bifurcation.
+The resulting hyperchaotic attractor at $C = -1.62$ is presented in Fig.~\ref{ris:Fig14}c.